dinesh150692/Flexi-Component/README.md

 ### You can modify the  constants file for adding the flexi config

-### Currently I have added the support for the form submission for the two configurations name and state only

-### Incase of Adding more item configuration, it needs some modification in the button to be not disabled and allow the submit action in case of any input.

 ## Available Scripts

 In the project directory, you can run: